Jeff Nippard is a fitness expert and influencer who takes a strong scientific approach to exercise.

 As a trainer looking to find better ways to help clients reach their fitness goals, I spent a month looking through Nippard’s videos and found his push workout unique and interesting.

-Let’s dive into Jeff Nippard’s ultimate push workout.
+Now, let's delve into the details of Jeff Nippard's ultimate push workout.

 Variation #1: Bench Press | Powerbuilding

-This push workout is centered around compound lifts and begins with a powerlifting routine (high-weight and low-volume bench press) followed by hypertrophy work.
+This push workout focuses on compound lifts, starting with a high-weight, low-volume bench press for powerlifting, followed by hypertrophy work.

 - Barbell bench press: 4 sets x 4–6 reps